KavyaJ18/Student-Score-ML-Assignment/README.md

 Adding an interaction feature did not significantly improve results.

-Simpler models performed better due to small dataset size.
+Simpler models performed better due to the small dataset size.

 ⚠ Overfitting Check

-The model was also trained on the full dataset without train-test split.
+The model was also trained on the full dataset without a train-test split.

 Although R² increased slightly, this evaluation is unreliable because:

 The model was tested on the same data it was trained on.

-This can lead to overfitting.
+This can lead to overfitting (memorizing rather than generalizing).

 Using a train-test split provides a more realistic estimate of model performance.